By Renee Parsons

 Curiously, thirty six Commissioners had been pre-selected to be included in the EO and appointed at the same time which appeared to put the Commission on a fast-track to somewhere; to make a timely recommendation, to offer its opinion or exhibit some impressive feat of accomplishment.

-In a press released written and released from the Whitehouse Senate office on December 8th, the Senator referred to himself as a “leading critic of special interest influence over the federal judiciary” and yet confessed that the Commission’s final report “missed the point’ by failing to adequately address the twelve areas of concern he identified for Commission recognition.
+In a press released written and released from the Whitehouse Senate office on December 8th, the Senator referred to himself as a “ over the federal judiciary” and yet confessed that the Commission’s final report “missed the point’ by failing to adequately address the twelve areas of concern he identified for Commission recognition.

 It might be curious to know how long it takes thirty six individual members on any Commission to agree to a 294 page document on any topic as consequential as Supreme Court ethics within a seven month period from formation to issuance of a final report – or perhaps the draft report had been prepared by anonymous government bureaucrats prior to Commission consideration awaiting its proverbial rubber stamp?